RocketChat/Rocket.Chat/app/meteor-accounts-saml/README.md

 - AssertionConsumerService endpoint = http://accounts-saml-example.meteor.com/_saml/validate/openidp/

 ## Roadmap
-* Introduction of IDP types (eg openam, auth0 etc) to support implementaion specific workarounds.
+* Introduction of IDP types (eg openam, auth0 etc) to support implementation specific workarounds.
 * Support for different SAML Bindings
 * Check for better/alternative SAML profile.
 I have the impression that the SAML Web Browser SSO profile somewhat conflicts with Meteor's DDP/websocket approach.
 Eg when the browser issues an HTTP request, Meteor apps don't necessarily know from which user/session this request comes from (ja, we could use cookies but that's not the the Meteor-way).